What does that EnerGuide for Houses Rating Mean?

 Shawna HendersonSeptember 21, 2021

 The EnerGuide Rating System changed from a 0-100 scale to Gigajoules per year back in 2016.
-There are a lot of houses out there with these ratings labels on them, and a lot of industry people still refer to the zero to one hundred scale in conversation, because it was an easy shorthand for us.
+There are a lot of houses out there with old style Energuide labels on them.
+Some people still refer to the zero to one hundred scale in conversation, because it was an easy shorthand.

 Under the old system a rating of 100 represents a house that is airtight, well insulated, sufficiently ventilated and requires no purchased energy, while an old leaky house with no insulation would come in somewhere under 50.